-This recipe is the easiest way to make Instant Pot Baby Potatoes!
-They’re soft and creamy and make a quick and healthy side dish for busy weeknights!
+This tried and true recipe is the easiest way to make Instant Pot Baby Potatoes!
+They turn out soft and creamy and make a quick and healthy side dish for busy weeknights!

 The thing about Instant Pot Roasted Potatoes is that they’re so versatile—in addition to being incredibly delicious and satisfying, they’re also economical.
 You can use them as a side for so many main dish recipes like Crock Pot Pork Chops and Chicken Tenders.